cerner/fhir.cerner.com/content/millennium/dstu2/infrastructure/document-reference.md

 _Implementation Notes_

 * Search results are currently limited to published clinical documents.
-* Contents of the document are found by following the Attachment url.
+* Contents of the document are found by following the Attachment URL.
 See more information on the [Binary resource] to determine what Authorization scopes are required, and how to set the Accept header when downloading document contents.

 ### Authorization Types